-An external programme is one in which curriculum and assessment schedule is provided by an outside approved awarding body (including other national or overseas institutions and professional bodies/other recognised bodies).
-An internal programme is one leading to the Institution's own awards as approved by the relevant national authority.
+An external course/programme is one in which the curriculum and assessment schedule is provided by an outside approved awarding body, including other national or overseas universities, professional bodies, and other recognised awarding bodies.
+An internal course/programme is one leading to the Institution's own awards as approved by the relevant national authority.
+(In the UK, such bodies are recognised and approved by a Government body, namely, Ofqual.)

 N.B.
 ASIC inspections include an examination of the content, and standard of the curriculum, as well as the quality of delivery.
-While we also pay close attention to the consistency and reliability of assessment, ASIC neither confers/validates courses or awarding powers.
+While we also pay close attention to the consistency and reliability of assessment, ASIC neither confers/validates degree-awarding powers.
+(Applicants for distance education programmes should satisfy themselves that the level of recognition of an award is sufficient to meet their needs.
+Not all countries recognise distance learning qualifications for the purpose of public employment.)